geomob/geomob-website/_posts/2020-05-06-map-6th-geomob-online-details.markdown

 Instead we will have this online event.

 <div class="heading">When and where?</div>
 19:00 BST / 20:00 CEST on Wednesday the 6th of May 2020.
-This will be
-our first ever online event.
 We have space for about 100 people to watch the talks.
 A sign up form will go out in the early-May [Geomob newsletter](https://thegeomob.com/mailing-list), and we will invite people to the live event based on whoever signed up first.
 Sorry we don't have a more fair way to do it.